-- in the region of 35-40% of the total marks in the section and
+1. Around 35-40% of the total marks in the section and

-- at least 60-65 marks in aggregate.
+2. At least 60 marks in aggregate.

-Strategy Tip 3: Finding the Perfect Match The IIFT paper has around 15 “match the following” questions in GK, EU and RC.
+Strategy Tip 3: Finding the Perfect Match: The IIFT paper has around 15 “match the following” questions in GK, EU and RC.
 These have to be definitely attempted since most of them can be solved on the basis of 1 or 2 matches out of 4 by eliminating the choices.

 English Usage (EU): The 20-25 questions in this section are primarily from vocabulary, sentence completion and sentence correction with a couple of questions from para-jumbles (short sentences) and spellings.
 Vocabulary is the least time-consuming sub-section in the test but many students are likely to find the words difficult.
 Grammar or sentence correction is easier than that in CAT and sentence completion questions (word, sentences and phrases) are also do-able.

 A good starting point for preparation is to know the meaning of every word that has appeared in the question and the choices of the last 5 years IIFT papers.
 Vocabulary questions that have appeared in past XAT and FMS papers are also useful for IIFT.
 The vocabulary section in the Test Gym will be of help in this regard.